 In 1987 Carl Rogers, whose person-centered approach to therapy bears many marks of Adler’s influence, wrote to fellow psychologist Heinz Ansbacher about his exposure to Adler during his New York internship.
 “I was shocked by Dr. Adler’s very direct and deceptively simple manner of immediately relating to the child and the parent,” Rogers wrote.
 “It took me some time to realize how much I had learned from him.”
 Frankl also acknowledged Adler’s significant influence, as did Rollo May, who—like Frankl—studied with Adler in Vienna.

 Recognition of his impact did not seem to be Adler’s aim, according to his biographer.
-Bottome records a conversation that took place shortly before his untimely death (see the biographical sketch, “To Heal and to Educate,”).
+Bottome records a conversation that took place shortly before his untimely death.
 A friend commented with regret on the lack of credit afforded to Adler by many of his former colleagues.
 “My enemies have always blessed me,” Adler gently contradicted.
 “It is true that when they do not resent my ideas, they very often run off with them and call them their own; but they will spread them all the more readily on that account!
 I believe that I have made some discoveries, and whether they are called ‘Adler’s’ or not does not concern me.
 I believe, however, that those discoveries are true and that, therefore, they will be of lasting use to mankind; and this makes me happy.”

 Adler focused most of his attention on the second point, but there are clear indications in his writings that he also allotted significant value to the first, not only in his references to human strivings to be Godlike but also in his regret that God was becoming a “more meager” concept, being thought of merely as “forces of nature.”
 He insisted that Individual Psychology could regard such a directionless mechanistic understanding only as “an illusion,” likening it to psychologies that reduce humanity to a collection of drives.